ayyrickay/iot-gym/README.md

     “id”: “02”,
     "objectType": "equipment",
     "displayName": "Treadmill" },
-  "title": "Ricky is checked out of the Treadmill."
+  "title": "Ricky is checked out of the Treadmill.", "duration": "12"
   }
 ```